hueper/angularslice/README.md

+# AngularSlice website template

+This website contains the template of the AngularSlice website.
+This repo is pulled from https://github.com/rangle/microsite-template.angular.io.

+Any commits to the https://github.com/rangle/microsite-template.angular.io:master should be pulled and rebased into this branch.

+This is far from ideal so we will revisit this setup in the future.

 ## Updating Microsites

 * The microsite base template is located in the `master` branch, any changes made to master should be rebased into a microsite.